Emotional Intelligence | Stevehein.com

 --

-Awareness - Using Guilt trips gets passed on like genes.
-Unless we teach about how guilt trips are used, the children will repeat the pattern with their kids as parents.
+With respect to awareness, if we teach about how guilt trips are used, the children may be less likely to repeat the pattern with their own kids and teens.

 --